fmalina/page/README.md

 It requires [python installed](https://www.python.org/downloads/), which lets user install Page on any platform in a single command.

-    pip3 install page
+    pip install page

 By default, Page will collect all text files in current folder and create a HTML website in a static folder using default templates.
+Run the program

     page